Skip links

 This Reading Review considers the Footprints in Time report, which looks at the role of ‘resilience’ in an Aboriginal and Torres Strait Islander early learning context, drawing on both a review of the literature and on data from the Longitudinal Study of Indigenous Children (LSIC).

-Postcolonial Computing: A Lens on Design and Development
+Postcolonial Computing: a Lens on Design and Development

 This Reading Review explores the paper Postcolonial Computing: A Lens on Design and Development by Irani, Vertesi, Dourish, Philip & Grinter (2010).